grishavanika/grishavanika.github.io/cpp_tips_tricks_quirks.md

 };
 ```

-Note: mutable `get()` is implented in terms of const version, not the other way
+Note: mutable `get()` is implemented in terms of const version, not the other way
 around (which would be UB).

 Kind-a outdated with [C++23’s Deducing this](https://devblogs.microsoft.com/cppblog/cpp23-deducing-this/)